SamanShafigh/algorithms-data-structure/queue-stack/README.md

 ## Stack (array)
-Array implementation of stack is faster than linked-list however we have to deal with the stack overflows issue when the number of items in the stack exceeds the capacity of the array.
+Array implementation of stack is faster than linked-list however we have to deal with the stack overflows issue when the number of items in the stack exceeds the capacity of the array.# online-courses